AudithSoftworks/Uniform/README.md

 * Uniform cannot automatically sniff out dynamic value changes.
 If you make changes to elements in JavaScript or using a Reset button of some kind remember to call $.uniform.update(); to sync the changes with Uniform.

 * Uniform is disabled in IE6.
 It’s not possible to fix due to the way IE6 handles form elements.
 If you care about IE6 users, give it a quick look to make sure your "naked" form elements look alright in there.

-* You’re on your own for styling text inputs and more.
-Fortunately, things that are not handled by Uniform are pretty easy to skin. :)

-* Uniform does not support multiselect.
-At least not yet.
-Patches to add support are certainly welcome!

 * There is a bug in Safari 5.1 that will cause the web rendering process to crash when you use custom fonts.
 For more information, see [Issue #183](https://github.com/pixelmatrix/uniform/issues/183).